Intersecting Defects and Supergroup Gauge Theory: Intersecting defects from Higgsing

 where we defined the function \be \Upsilon_\text{f}(\ul{\bar u},\ul u,\ul w;\q,\t)\equiv \prod_{i,j}\frac{(\bar u_j/w_i;\q)_\infty}{(\t w_i/u_j;\q)_\infty}~. \ee

 \paragraph{Higgsing SQCD.} Given these preliminary results, we can now consider the K-theoretic SQCD instanton partition function, which using the previous notation reads as

 where $\Lambda$ denotes the instanton counting parameter.
-Let us now move to the Higgs branch by completely locking the gauge parameters to the flavor ones as follows \be x_A\to x_A^*\equiv \mu_A \t^{r_A^*}\q^{-c_A^*}~,\quad (\ul {r^*},\ul {c^*})\in\mathbb{Z}_{\geq 0}^N\times \mathbb{Z}_{\geq 0}^N~, \ee where other equivalent choices are related by permutation of indices.
+Let us now partially Higgs the theory by locking the gauge parameters to the (fundamental) flavor ones as follows\footnote{The brane interpretation of such fine tuning is pictorially represented in Fig.\ref{fig:pqDefect}.} \be x_A\to x_A^*\equiv \mu_A \t^{r_A^*}\q^{-c_A^*}~,\quad (\ul {r^*},\ul {c^*})\in\mathbb{Z}_{\geq 0}^N\times \mathbb{Z}_{\geq 0}^N~, \ee where other equivalent choices are related by permutation of indices.
 At these points vortex-like configurations open up (we refer to \cite{Aganagic:2013tta} for a discussion in our context), and the Higgsed instanton partition function can be interpreted as the partition function of a bulk-defect coupled system: in our case the 5d bulk turns out to be free (hypers), hence $Z[\text{SQCD}]$ becomes proportional to the vortex-like part of the partition function of the defect.
 The main novelty w.r.t. simpler Higgsings (e.g. $c^*_A=0$) is that the defect is supported on the intersecting sub-space $[\mathbb{C}\times\mathbb{S}^1]\cup [\mathbb{C}\times\mathbb{S}^1]$ (Fig.\ref{fig:IntersectingDefect}), so that the theory can be described in the UV (see below) by a pair of 3d $\mathcal{N}=2$ gauge theories on the two orthogonal spaces, with gauge groups $\text{U}(r^*)$ and $\text{U}(c^*)$ respectively and interacting through 1d d.o.f. along the common $\mathbb{S}^1$ at the origin \cite{Gomis:2016ljm,Pan:2016fbl,Nieri:2017ntx,Nieri:2018pev}.

 \paragraph{The matrix model of the intersecting defect.} In order to see this description emerging from the instanton computation, we recall that the Higgsing condition we are imposing corresponds to the hook truncation discussed around (\ref{eq:NekZeros}).
 Let us start by focusing on the fixed points labeled by large diagrams only, in which case the previous factorization formulae readily apply to the summands of (\ref{eq:ZSQCD}) with the trivial identifications $r_A\leftrightarrow r^*_A$, $c_A\leftrightarrow c^*_A$.
 Also, at these points some recombination between the vector and matter contributions $\Upsilon_\text{x}$, $\Upsilon_\text{f}$ happen, so that we are left with the simpler summands